-Dimitrios Pierrakos1, Georgios Paliouras1, Christos Papatheodorou2, Vangelis Karkaletsis1, Marios Dikaiakos3
+Dimitrios Pierrakos1, Georgios Paliouras1, Christos Papatheodorou2, Vangelis Karkaletsis1, and Marios Dikaiakos3

-1 Institute of Informatics and Telecommunications, NCSR "Demokritos", 15310 Ag.
+1 1 Institute of Informatics and Telecommunications, NCSR "Demokritos", 15310 Ag.
 Paraskevi, Greece {dpie, paliourg, vangelis}@iit.demokritos.gr 2 Department of Archive & Library Sciences, Ionian University 49100, Corfu, Greece papatheodor@ionio.gr 3 Department of Computer Science, University of Cyprus CY1678, Nicosia, Cyprus mdd@ucy.ac.cy

 Abstract.
-This paper presents the concept of Web Community Directories, as a means of personalizing services on the Web, together with a novel methodology for the construction of these directories by document clustering and usage mining methods.
-The community models are extracted with the use of the Community Directory Miner, a simple cluster mining algorithm which has been extended to ascend a concept hierarchy, and specialize it to the needs of user communities.
-The initial concept hierarchy is generated by a content-based document clustering method.
-Communities are constructed on the basis of usage data collected by the proxy servers of an Internet Service Provider.
-These data present a number of peculiarities such as their large volume and semantic diversity.
-Initial results presented in the paper illustrate the use of the methodology and provide an indication of the behavior of the new mining method.
+This paper introduces a new approach to Web Personalization, named Web Community Directories that aims to tackle the problem of information overload on the WWW.
+This is realized by applying personalization techniques to the well-known concept of Web Directories.
+The Web directory is viewed as a concept hierarchy which is generated by a content-based document clustering method.
+Personalization is realized by constructing community models on the basis of usage data collected by the proxy servers of an Internet Service Provider.
+For the construction of the community models, a new data mining algorithm, called Community Directory Miner, is used.
+This is a simple cluster mining algorithm which has been extended to ascend a concept hierarchy, and specialize it to the needs of user communities.
+The data that are mined present a number of peculiarities such as their large volume and semantic diversity.
+Initial results presented in this paper illustrate the use of the methodology and provide an indication of the behavior of the new mining method.